-This will launch a big resizable piano window.
+This will launch a resizable Big Piano window.

 The Piano Roll window allows editing of MIDI notes and graphic editing of controllers.

 The Big Lyrics window displays any existing lyrics in a track.
 The lyrics highlight and scroll, great for singing along.